Brybbinnn/REIR/S3/readme.txt

  *  Describe your method for nearest neighbor search in a kd-tree.
  **********************************************************************/

+This code finds the nearest neighbor to a given point p in a KdTree data structure.
+It starts at the root node and recursively explores the tree.
+If the tree is empty, it returns null.
+If the current node is null, it returns the current closest point found so far.
+It checks if the current node's rectangle is null, which would indicate an error.
+It also checks if the current subtree cannot contain a closer point, based on the distance between the point p and the current closest point.
+If a closer point is found, it updates the closest point.
+It then calculates the squared distances from p to the left and right children's rectangles, and it determines which subtree to explore first based on these distances.
+Finally, it returns the closest point found after exploring both subtrees.

 /**********************************************************************
  *  Give the total memory usage in bytes (using tilde notation and